NVIDIA/aistore/downloader/README.md

 ## Cloud download

-A *cloud* download prefetches multiple objects which are contained in given cloud bucket.
+A *cloud* download prefetches multiple objects which names match provided prefix and suffix and are contained in given cloud bucket.

 ### Request Query Parameters